-Treatment varies, depending on the child, their symptoms, and the presence of other conditions.
-Some treatments for autism and ADHD include:
+Support varies, depending on the child, their symptoms, and the presence of other conditions.
+Some support for autism and ADHD include:

 - behavioral therapy

-Behavioral therapy is typically the first line of treatment for younger children.
+Behavioral therapy is typically the first line of support for younger children.
 For older children, a doctor may recommend a combination of behavioral therapy and medication.

 Autistic children may benefit from additional forms of therapy, depending on their needs.
 Some options include:

 - speech therapy

 Training and education can also better enable parents and caregivers to help children manage their symptoms.

 Autism and ADHD are separate conditions that share some symptoms.
 Any parent or caregiver who is concerned that a child is showing signs of one or both conditions should talk to their doctor.

 Although there is no cure for either condition, several therapies and medications can help children make progress in the areas that they find challenging.